So, you’ve had your adult autism assessment and you’re officially autistic – but what now?

 Your new Aspie-dar

-An important and fun element of your new ASC diagnosis is the ‘Aspie-dar’ that comes with it, as you will have been researching autism spectrum disorder (ASD) ahead of your diagnosis, and your knowledge-base is now pretty impressive.
-You will undoubtedly (due to the prevalence of a genetic autism link) have noticed that some people in your family (close or extended) also have autistic traits; you will apply this new aspie superpower to those around you, and may start noticing people in the media and in the spotlight, as well as people at work, children at your own children’s school, as well as friends and extended family members, who could be on the autistic spectrum.
+An important and fun element of your new autism diagnosis is the ‘Aspie-dar’ that comes with it, as you will have been researching autism neurologies ahead of your diagnosis, and your knowledge-base is perhaps now pretty impressive.
+You will undoubtedly (due to the prevalence of a genetic autism link) have noticed that some people in your family (close or extended) also have autistic traits; you will apply this new aspie superpower to those around you, and may start noticing people in the media and in the spotlight, as well as people at work, children at your own children’s school, as well as friends and extended family members, who could be autistic.
 Whether or not you want to point this out to any of them is a different matter!

 Autism in the workplace

 Telling your work colleagues or even stating your autism status on a job application is a very tricky subject, and one that is always going to come down to individual circumstances.
 There is hopefully a good possibility that if you are employed, telling your work superiors about the fact you’re autistic could work in your favour, in terms of organising some strategies that would help you be more productive at work, if you’re in the workplace of course.
 For example, arranging a more private workstation, less involvement in open table meetings and brainstorming sessions, negotiating a reduction in the sociable aspects of the job, making a reduction in sensory overload (in terms of lights and noises and sensory stimulation) – or whatever elements would work, in your own professional circumstances.
 In terms of declaring your autism on a job application, that is a very personal matter, and you should probably take advice based around your individual circumstances.